qiime2/docs/source/tutorials/qiime2-for-experienced-microbiome-researchers.rst

 Denoising requires little data preparation.
 Both DADA2 and deblur perform quality filtering, denoising, and chimera removal, so you shouldn't need to perform any quality screening prior to running them.
-That said, the deblur developers recommend doing an initial :ref:`quality-filter <moving pictures deblur>` with default settings prior to using deblur (as illustrated in the :ref:`"Moving Pictures" tutorial <moving pictures deblur>`).
+That said, the deblur developers recommend doing an initial quality-filter with default settings prior to using deblur (as illustrated in the "Moving Pictures" tutorial).
 Q-score based filtering is built in to DADA2, so doing this `quality-filter` step prior to denoising with DADA2 is unnecessary.

 Both methods have an option to truncate your reads to a constant length (which occurs prior to denoising).